Skip to content

 Configuring Log Levels

-Configure initial log-levels per module through cds.env.log.levels, for example like that in your package.json:
+Configure initial log-levels per module through cds.env.log.levels

 {